Desert Shores, California: Local

 Desert Shores and its neighboring community of Salton City are governed by the Salton Community Services District (SCSD), which is a special district per California Government Code.
-The legislative body of the SCSD is a five-member Board of Directors who are elected by the registered voters in the district every two years.
+The legislative body of the SCSD is a five-member Board of Directors who are elected by the registered voters in the district for staggered four-year terms.

 The SCSD has seven services that it is authorized to provide: